palewire/first-visual-story/readthedocs/index.rst

     :width: 100%

-And now, some summary text.
+And now, some introductory text.
+We can use a new templating trick, the ``length`` filter, to insert some automatically generated statistics into the text.

 .. code-block:: jinja
     :emphasize-lines: 2